ANALYSIS: Is microfinance investment on decline in Latin America?

 ** These figures are the author’s estimates based upon the continuing of past trends.

 Interestingly, CGAP data indicates that since 2006 portfolio allocations to LAC have declined by 3% per year.
 Rita de Boer argues this is not due to the declining attractiveness of the region.
-Referring to decreased allocation to LAC in Triodos microfinance funds, she argues that this reflects the growing maturity of other markets: “Global funds aim to diversify investments in the various regions.
+Referring to decreased allocations to LAC in Triodos microfinance funds, she argues that this reflects the growing maturity of other markets: “Global funds aim to diversify investments in the various regions.
 As Latin America was the first region with ample opportunities the relative weight of the Latin America investments was higher but with increasing opportunities elsewhere the relative weight shifted.”
-Beneficiaries of this shift, according to CGAP data, are South Asia (SA), and Europe and Central Asia (ECA).
+Beneficiaries of this shift according to CGAP data have been South Asia (SA) and Europe and Central Asia (ECA).
 These regions boast faster growing microfinance markets, such as India, and improving regulatory environments.

-The limited publicly fund information available does not provide a clear suggestion as to whether this trend has continued or not in 2009.
-The Dexia Microfinance Fund (DMCF), managed by BlueOrchard, followed the trend, with portfolio allocation to Latin America decreasing from 33% in January 2009 to 25% in December.
+The limited publicly available fund information does not provide a clear indication as to whether this trend has continued or not in 2009.
+The Dexia Microfinance Fund (DMCF), managed by BlueOrchard, followed the trend with portfolio allocation to Latin America decreasing from 33% in January 2009 to 25% in December.
 In contrast, however, the allocation of the ResponsAbility Global Microfinance Fund (rAGMF) increased significantly, from 37.4% to 42% over the same period.

-However, broken down to the subregional level, both funds display a clear downscaling in commitments to the Central America and Caribbean (CAC). rAGMF’s commitments to the area decreased by 26% in 2009, from 14.4% to 10.6%.
+However, broken down to the sub-regional level, both funds display a clear down-scaling of commitments to Central America and the Caribbean (CAC). rAGMF’s commitments to the area decreased by 26% in 2009, from 14.4% to 10.6%.
 Similarly, the DMCF’s allocations to CAC fell by 43%, from 8.7% to 5%.

-This does not necessarily indicate a general pull-out from the sector, but it could suggest that investors are re-considering allocations to the area.
+This does not necessarily indicate a general pull-out from the sector, but it could suggest that investors are re-considering allocation levels to the area.
 A reason may be the economic and political vulnerabilities the economic recession has highlighted.

 Central America bears the brunt of the recession

 A consensus that emerged from a recent Microfinance Focus survey of investment managers in the region was that, on the whole, demand for funds from MFIs has dropped significantly.
-This has been due to slower growth in MFI loan portfolios, as MFIs becoming more cautious in client selection and have accumulated extra cash on their balances to guard against increased defaults.
+This has been due to slower growth in MFI loan portfolios, as MFIs have become more cautious in client selection and have accumulated extra cash on their balances to guard against increased defaults.
 “Although it’s hard to generalize, overall we have seen a build-up of cash on the balance sheets of our partner MFIs.
-In fact… we have received a few prepayments this year, with two coming from MFIs in Latin America”, explained Ayesha Wagle, Senior Vice President at MicroCredit Enterprises.
-Even Rita be Boer, Triodos Investment Management, has indicated that Triodos microfinance funds have also received some loan prepayments.
+In fact… we have received a few prepayments this year, with two coming from MFIs in Latin America”, explains Ayesha Wagle, Senior Vice President at MicroCredit Enterprises.

-While opinions were mixed, the general consensus to emerge from Microfinance Focus‘ recent investor survey was that over-liquidity is primarily the problem in Latin America.
+While opinions were mixed, the general consensus to emerge from a recent Microfinance Focus investor survey was that over-liquidity is primarily the problem in Latin America.
 “The downturn has seriously affected the demand for funds.
 Especially in Central America and Mexico the demand has slowed down drastically.
-Most markets show an excessive liquidity,” said Eeclo Mol, Regional Manager for Latin America at Triple Jump.
+Most markets show an excessive liquidity,” said Eeclo Mol from Triple Jump.

-All fund managers who participated in the survey agreed that MFI demand for debt in CAC has been hit harder compared to the Andean countries.
-This reflects the greater impact the economic downturn has had on the region, due to closer economic links with the US, upon which it is dependent for export revenue and remittances.
-Both have declined significantly due to the recession, restricting the flow of external income into communities, leading to an increase in defaults and Portfolio at Risk (PAR), according to investor feedback.
-As the latest data from MIX shows, in 2008 Central America and Caribbean already had higher rates of PAR and write-off ratio compared to South America.
+All fund managers who participated in the survey agreed that MFI demand for debt in CAC has been hit harder compared to the Andean countries of South America.
+This reflects the greater impact the economic downturn has had on the region due to its closer economic links with the US, upon which it is dependent for export revenue and remittances.
+Both have declined significantly due to the recession, restricting the flow of external income into communities and leading to an increase in defaults and Portfolio at Risk (PAR), according to investor feedback.
+As the latest data from MIX shows, in 2008 CAC already had higher rates of PAR and write-off ratio compared to South America.

 Indicator LAC South America Central America and Caribbean